-Leeches or Jonk (as known in South Asia) are blood sucking animals of Fillum Annelida family.
+Leeches or Jonk (as known in South Asia) are blood-sucking animals of the Fillum Annelida family.
 Being slimy and shapeless in appearance, they are often loathed and even dreaded.

 Leeches are hermaphrodites i.e they have multiple genitals and both female and male characteristics are found in a single creature.
 Native to tropical regions of the world including the Indian subcontinent, Indonesia and Fiji, leeches have been used in several medicinal therapies.

-Leech therapy to cure baldness, alopecia and other hair related problems has been documented since ancient times.
+Leech therapy to cure baldness, alopecia, and other hair related problems have been documented since ancient times.
 There have been vivid illustrations in Egyptian tombs from 1500 B.C, depicting leech therapy being done on patients.

 Sanskrit, Persian and Chinese literature too have references about Hirudotherapy.
 Ancient Indian pioneers of medical science including Charak, Sushruta, Vagbhata have all written about how leeches must be used for blood purification.